 Fair warning—this guide assumes an actual hurricane preparation methodology.
 We don’t intend to talk about stocking up for months of downtime.
-Unless we get hit during a time when we have a particularly inept governor, most hurricanes—at their worst don’t result in more than a week of downtime.
+Unless we get hit during a time when we have a particularly inept governor (DeSantis has proven very adept at handling emergencies so far), most hurricanes—at their worst don’t result in more than a week of downtime.

 When Hurricane Irma hit Florida on September 10 of 2017, almost 7 million residents lost power.
 That’s 64% of all customer accounts in the state.
 Most people found themselves out of power for less than four days.
 By day 9, only 1% still hadn’t had their power restored.
 Given those numbers and our decades-long history here—we plan to use 10-days as our goal for preparedness.
 If you want to ensure you can last 2-weeks that’s perfectly fine.
 However, while some people had to wait longer for power, grocery stores and most restaurants were up and running within the week.